Mk-Chan/WyldChess/README.md

 ### Overview
-A free chess engine in C. It does not provide a GUI (Graphical User Interface) but can be linked to one that supports either the UCI protocol or CECP (the Xboard/Winboard protocol) such as Winboard/Xboard, Arena or Cutechess
+A free chess engine in C. It does not provide a GUI (Graphical User Interface) but can be linked to one that supports either the UCI protocol or CECP (the Xboard/Winboard protocol) such as Winboard/Xboard, Arena or Cutechess.

+The master branch will reflect the latest (adequately tested) best version of the engine.
+Implementations of different concepts (such as various parallel algorithms or different algorithms altogether) will have their own individual branches.

+### Current Work
+* Lazy SMP implementation => Lazy Wyld (branch: lazy_smp)
+* YBW implementation => Young Wyld (branch: ybw)

 ### Features